thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

   - Resolving route data in Angular
   - Protecting Routes using Guards in Angular
   - Routing in Angular
+  - Testing Angular Directives with Custom Matchers
   - Testing Services with Http in Angular
-  - Two-way Data Binding in Angular
 related_videos:
   - '175218351'
   - '189618526'